 Minimum prerequisites (all general prerequisites apply):

-Hold a DoD 8570.1M IAT Level II; IAM Level I; or IASE Level I certification (NO WAIVERS)
+- Hold a DoD 8570.1M IAT Level II / IAM Level I or IASAE Level I certification (CCNA Security; SEC+; CASP; or CISSP) (NO WAIVERS)

-Practical experience may be documented through NCO evaluation reports and award citations.
+- Practical experience documented through NCO evaluation reports and award citations.
 In some instances practical experience acquired from civilian employment may be acceptable provided the experience can be documented by employee evaluations or performance appraisals and determined to be equivalent to military experience.

-A minimum of 36 months of rated time documented in NCOERs.
-This is the minimum prerequisite; all NCOERs must be submitted for consideration.
-(NO WAIVERS FOR ACTIVE DUTY ARMY; USAR and ARNG may request a waiver for NCOER time, but must provide civilian performance appraisals in conjunction with their NCOERs or in lieu of not having NCOERs (SPC (E4) only)).
+- A minimum of 36 months of rated time documented in NCOERs.
+This is the minimum prerequisite; all NCOERs are required for consideration.
+ARNG and USAR applicants may request a waiver for NCOER time, but must provide civilian performance appraisals in conjunction with their NCOERs or in lieu of not having NCOERs.
+(NO WAIVERS FOR ACTIVE DUTY Applicants)

-A minimum of six semester hours of College Composition (English 100 and English 101 or equivalent English courses are the only accepted college courses) from an accredited academic institution.
-Speech and public speaking courses are not considered as meeting this requirement even if administered by the English department of an institution.
-Successful completion of the CLEP College Composition examination (not composition modular) or an Associate’s degree or higher are the only acceptable alternatives.
+- A minimum of six (6) semester hours of College Composition from an accredited institution, English 100 or higher, such as English Composition, Technical Writing, Business Writing, etc. Speech and public speaking courses are not considered as meeting this requirement even if administered by the English department of an institution.
+Successful completion of the CLEP College Composition examination in English (not Composition Modular) or an Associate's degree or higher are the only acceptable alternatives.
 Transcripts comprised of only military training credit are not acceptable.
 The Department of Education maintains a database of accredited postsecondary education institutions and programs at http://ope.ed.gov/accreditation/.
 (NO WAIVERS)

-NOTE 2: Applicants from other military services (Air Force, Coast Guard, Marine Corps, and Navy) who can substantiate their qualifications with performance evaluations, awards, and certificates are encouraged to apply for MOS 255A.
+NOTE 1: Applicants from other military services (Air Force, Coast Guard, Marine Corps, and Navy) who can substantiate their qualifications with performance evaluations, awards, and certificates are encouraged to apply for MOS 255A.
 Please contact the proponent POC below only for questions regarding ANY qualifications.
-Address all other inquiries to the Warrant Officer Recruiting Branch @ firstname.lastname@example.org.
+Address all other inquiries to your Regional Warrant Officer Recruiter.

 Points of Contact: